stefanoskapa/tiny1/README.md

 ## Security
 Tiny1 was conceived as an exercise project, therefore unsuitable for production.
-That being said, security should always be taken seriously, therefore Tiny1 provides basic security against common attacking methods like:
+That being said, Tiny1 provides basic security against common attacking methods like:

 * Path Traversal
 * Buffer Overflow
-* Denial Of Service

-Further, logging is secure (good old println), and an extra layer of security is provided naturally by the JVM.
+Further, logging is secure (good luck hacking println), and an extra layer of security is provided naturally by the JVM.
 In addition, tiny1 has undergone extensive stress- and pen-testing by the author.